Dan-Bird/sandbox-modal-exercise/decisionLog.md

 - We will need to allow users to click outside of the modal to close it.
 This one is a common feature with most modals and so users would already have a learned behaviour and expectation for this to work.

 My first test will be to ensure a close button exists.

+1.k.
+I like to keep the modal component only responsible for one thing: presenting content.
+So far this is true, and the rendering of the modal is determined by it's parent.
+Therefore, the closing of the modal should also be determined by it's parent.
+For my next test case, I want to be able to pass a function into the modal component that will be responsible for changing the state of whether it's shown or not.
+I can just use a mock function for this to track that it has been called successfully when the close button is clicked.

+I like to use the `user-event` library for user interactions to ensure that they are as close to the real thing as possible.